 Provide your recommended workshop title and a description of your session (no more than 100 words).
 If accepted, your title and description will be used in conference materials.
 We may edit either the title or the description, but will discuss any changes with you before publication.

-If you are a first time NWJF presenter, please list one reference (name, title and contact information) who knows your presentation style/skills.
+If you are a first time NWJF presenter, please list one reference (name, title and contact information) who knows your presentation style/skills, and/or point us to a recording of a previous session.

 We will schedule your workshop to ensure that we have workshops available for all audiences in each session.